JWLIM93/swiftmeal/README.md

 Please do check that your PHP functions are all working to speed up the process and know where to change to alicloud instance db connection.

 For MySQL use @Junwei instance. -->

-## Changes (5 Nov):

-#change-password

-Fab location changed, NEW DIALOG for update password failure, new current new and confirm new password fields, fixed fields ID from previously.

-#recommendation-invite

-Added new selector count header.

-#customer-home

-**REVAMPED CUSTOMER HOME, now includes reviews**

-Update default text for online friends indicator to "No Online Friends" (both activator and dialog popout), map is now interactable due to a new flow of event, reworked underlying div css layout.
-New flow for recommendation selection.
-(Area > FlyToAreaDefaultLatLng > Recommend button > 5 recommendations appear with 5 markers on map > click on 1 recommendation > selected marker focused > click on marker > Recommendation details popup > close/select recommendation) **Use loading bar whenever there's page load or content load**

-#edit-profile
-Updated css, merge required

-#invite-lobby
-New screen, clean merge required.
-To keep background query for accepted invite request.

-#current-location
-Show for all friends in a invite group for them to input their current location in string.

-#place-direction
-Map direction from entered current location and show to user.
-Revamp WIP

-#customer-notifications
-Central place for friends and place invites/requests.
-Revamp WIP